 An attribute composed of many other attribute is called as composite attribute.
 For example, Address attribute of student Entity type consists of Street, City, State, and Country.
 In ER diagram, composite attribute is represented by an oval comprising of ovals.

-An attribute which can be derived from other attributes of the entity type is known as derived attribute. e.g.; Age (can be derived from DOB).
-In ER diagram, derived attribute is represented by dashed oval.
+An attribute that can be derived from other attributes of the entity type is known as a derived attribute. e.g.; Age (can be derived from DOB).
+In ER diagram, the derived attribute is represented by a dashed oval.

 The complete entity type Student with its attributes can be represented as: